-March For Our Lives, the anti-gun violence organization started in 2018 by survivors of the Parkland school shooting, released a harrowing video this week, giving the internet a chilling look into the survival skills our children are forced to learn in case of an active shooter.
+March For Our Lives, the anti-gun violence organization started in 2018 by survivors of the Parkland school shooting, released a harrowing video, giving the internet a chilling look into the survival skills our children are forced to learn in case of an active shooter.

 It’s shedding light on the growing need for lockdown drills across America.